 Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
 Even if you think your allergies are pretty moderate, people are often surprised by the nearly sudden change in how they feel after moving to a HEPA air filtration system.

 If you don’t feel like such a high-performing air filtration system is a good fit for your home, there are a multitude of options to choose from when it comes to improving your home’s air quality.
 Below are different air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
 These UV lights help kill germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
 According to a study, 1 out of 5 people who had allergies was also exposed to fungi and bacteria in their duct systems.
 Installing a UV light system helps to get rid of these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
 On the other hand, too much humidity can prompt the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help boost the quality of your home’s air with Aramendia Plumbing, Heating and Air, A Service Experts Company.
+Help boost the quality of your home’s air with Aramendia Plumbing, Heating and Air.
 Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.